jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - More sex = more boys (at the population level).
 Getting pregnant earlier in a female’s cycle slightly increases the chance of a boy, and the more sex a society is having, the higher the chance of early-cycle sex occurring.
 [56]
 - Taesong (대성) village in Korea’s DMZ: Free rent, no tax, lots of farmland, and being able to hear (but not see) North Korean soldiers singing - although everyone is leaving, and only ~100 people are left.
 [69]
 - Ever wondered how old a building in London is?
 Or what architectural style?
 Or what it’s used for?
 [86]
+- The English language is incredibly weird - more noises, question formation, meaningless do, phrasal words, and of course pronuncuation[90]

 ## Relationships and Personalities